• The Workplace

 Training

-While employees are being more forthcoming about their mental health issues, it is still important to train human resources personnel and managers in:
+It is important to train human resources personnel and managers in:

 • Helping employees find resources